mgsloan/instance-templates/Extras.md

 Here's a design goal from the superclass instances write-up.
-It's given as the reason that an "Opt-In" scheme such as this is undesirable, without much further explanation.
+It's given as the reason that an "Opt-In" scheme is undesirable, without much further explanation.

 > Design goal 1: a class C can be re-factored into a class C with a
 > superclass, without disturbing any clients.